● MONTESSORI ● REGGIO EMILIA ● WALDORF ● PLAY-BASED ● FOREST ●

 • Schedule: Find a program that fits the needs of your family.
 Do you need before or after care?
 Do you want your child to attend daily or a few times a week?
 Do you prefer a year-round program or a school-year program?
 Ease of scheduling is an important factor when choosing a program, so take time to understand the program’s calendar and hours of operation.

 • Affordability: Make sure your family can comfortably afford the program.
 Expensive, well-funded programs can be tempting, but if they don’t fit the family budget they come at the expense of financial stability.
 Financial stressors can be a significant source of discord in a family unit and should be avoided when possible.
-A less flashy suitable alternative may feel like a disservice, but quality programs can exist without an exorbitant budget.
+A less flashy suitable alternative may feel like a concession, but quality programs can exist without an exorbitant budget.

 • Proximity: Consider commute and community.
 Do you want your child to attend a program close to your job or close to your home?
 Is a short commute important to you?
 Local community preschools offer the benefit of convenient sustainable friendships, but more distant options may offer a better fit for the family.